yaronf/I-D/STAR/draft-ietf-acme-star.md

 - MUST update the status of the Order resource to "canceled" and MUST set an appropriate "expires" date;
 - MUST respond with 403 (Forbidden) to any requests to the star-certificate endpoint.
-The response SHOULD provide additional information using a problem document {{RFC7807}} with type "urn:ietf:params:acme:error:recurrentOrderCanceled".
+The response SHOULD provide additional information using a problem document {{RFC7807}} with type "urn:ietf:params:acme:error:autoRenewalCanceled".

 Issuing a cancellation for an Order that is not in "valid" state is not allowed.
-A client MUST NOT send such a request, and a server MUST return an error response with status code 400 (Bad Request) and type "urn:ietf:params:acme:error:recurrentCancellationInvalid".
+A client MUST NOT send such a request, and a server MUST return an error response with status code 400 (Bad Request) and type "urn:ietf:params:acme:error:autoRenewalCancellationInvalid".

 Explicit certificate revocation using the revokeCert interface (Section 7.6 of {{RFC8555}}) is not supported for STAR certificates.
-A server receiving a revocation request for a STAR certificate MUST return an error response with status code 403 (Forbidden) and type "urn:ietf:params:acme:error:recurrentRevocationNotSupported".
+A server receiving a revocation request for a STAR certificate MUST return an error response with status code 403 (Forbidden) and type "urn:ietf:params:acme:error:autoRenewalRevocationNotSupported".

 ## Capability Discovery
 {: #capability-discovery}